AlshainSC/202512WeekOne/TASKS.md

 Requirements:
 - Import the operations from your operations module
-- Display a welcome message when started
+- Display a welcome message when the program starts
 - Show available operations to the user
 - Prompt the user for:
   1. First number
   2. Operation (add, subtract, multiply, divide)
   3. Second number
 - Display the result
-- Handle invalid input gracefully (non-numbers, invalid operations)
+- Handle invalid input gracefully (non-numeric input, invalid operations)
-- Allow the user to perform multiple calculations or quit
+- Allow the user to perform multiple calculations or quit the program

-The calculator should be runnable with:
+The calculator should be executable with:
 ```bash
 python3 src/calculator/cli.py
 ```